venomix666/cpmish/arch/nano-z80/README.md

 UART B (the one on the TTL UART header) supports changing baudrates, this can be done either using the `baudrate.com` tool or from inside `nanoterm`.

+The USB keyboard arrow key configuration defaults to ADM3A key codes.
+This can be changed to WordStar or EMACS/MINCE key codes with the `arrowkey.com` tool.

 If you put the SD-card in a SD-card reader on a Linux machine, the diskdefs file in the cpmish root allows you to read and write files to the A: drive, e.g.: